-Support for universal genetic testing in at-risk and cancer patient populations is growing, but barriers still exist, including proper interpretation and dissemination of information about its impact on patients and families.
+Support for Germline Genetic, Genomic, and other Biomarker testing in at-risk and cancer patient populations is growing, but barriers still exist, including proper interpretation and dissemination of information about its impact on patients and families.

-A board of clinical advisors who are active users of genetic testing, including physicians, nurses, and patient advocates, created the the iGAP Registry.
+A board of clinical advisors who are active users of Germline Genetic, Genomic, and other Biomarker testing, including physicians, nurses, and patient advocates, created the the iGAP Registry™.
 Technology professionals were also consulted on optimizing the process of data collection and dissemination.

 Follows patients at risk and patients with cancer over time updating risk and patient outcomes.